 1. Freeze the Heath bar.

-2. Break the candy into tiny pieces with a knife handle before removing the wrapper.
+2. Break the candy into tiny pieces with a kitchen mallet or knife handle before removing the wrapper.

 3. Combine all of the ingredients in the blender and blend for 30 seconds on medium speed.
 Stop the blender to stir the mixture with a spoon, and repeat until well mixed.